chmykh/apl-life/README.md

 ```
 As you can see with `xt-see`, this word is decompiled extacly as the previous one.

+The word `'` (tick) is one of few so-called parsing words.
+It takes an input not from the data stack but from the input stream.
+In the code above, the tick consumes the following `+` from the input stream, so instead of execute `+`, the interpreter put reference to `+` on the stack.

 Values `10` and `' +` could be moved out to some variables:
 ```
 		10 Value w